Our North Carolina estate and elder estate and elder law attorneys are committed to honoring the life, work and charity of every individual.

-Our knowledgeable Raleigh trust attorneys can help you make sense of the trust and ensure that it’s managed properly.
-We can help you get accounting and valuation of assets, keep the detailed records that are required, and choose prudent investments for the trust assets.
+Our knowledgeable North Carolina Trust Attorneys can help you make sense of the trust and ensure that it’s managed properly.
+We can assist with accounting and valuation of assets, required recordkeeping, and prudent investment decisions for trust assets.

 Help for Beneficiaries

 Beneficiaries of trusts and estates can face their own unique issues.
-Sometimes the terms of a will or a trust can come as a shock to a beneficiary, and they’ll need to investigate.
-Other times, beneficiaries may be unprepared to inherit wealth and they’ll need guidance.
+Sometimes the terms of a will or a trust can come as a shock to a beneficiary, and they need to investigate discrepancies.
+Other times, beneficiaries may be unprepared to inherit wealth and they want guidance.
 Tax issues, inheritance laws, and many other rules may be involved.
 When you are a beneficiary, you have rights, and our attorneys can help you protect them.

 As a beneficiary of a trust or will, you are entitled to information about the estate assets, accounting, and the inheritance you’ve been given.
 If you need to fight for those rights during the probate process, our lawyers can help.
 Our dedicated legal team knows how to work with courts, executors, and administrators to ensure a fair and impartial administration of the estate.

 A probate court exists to help people deal with estates.
-The court will determine whether a will is valid, and if so, it will work to make sure the will is enforced.
-The court will oversee executors, ensure debts are paid, and oversee many other aspects of managing an estate.
+The court will determine whether a will is valid and if so, the court will ensure the terms are fulfilled.
+The court will oversee executors, ensure debts are paid, and review many other aspects of managing an estate.
 A probate court has a significant amount of power over the management and disposition of an estate.

 The court will then issue an order that admits the will to probate, and the court will appoint the executor or administrator.
 If someone is named as executor in the will, he or she typically will be selected by the court.
 If there is no executor available, or the decedent died without a will (intestate), the court will appoint an administrator.
 Executors and administrators have a tremendous amount of power over the estate and its assets, and they will have to swear an oath to the court to uphold their duties.